 2 Suzzallo and Allen Libraries

-Suzzallo Library, on Red Square, opened in 1926 and is a gorgeous example of the Collegiate Gothic architectural style.
+Suzzallo Library, on Red Square, opened in 1926 and is a gorgeous example of Collegiate Gothic architecture.
 Suzzallo and Allen Libraries are the largest libraries in the UW Libraries system and they contain more than 2 million books, maps, DVDs, government documents, and the main humanities, social sciences, and natural sciences collections.
 You can also find group study rooms, lots of quiet places for individual study, computers, printers, scanners, and knowledgeable librarians who are happy to help you with your research.
 Oh, and there’s a Starbucks too!

 At the main entrance, look up and you’ll see three carved stone figures.
 They are “Thought,” “Inspiration,” and “Mastery.”
 Just something to think about as you pass through the doors.